 The soil in Bordeaux and the terroir of Bordeaux can be split into two distinctive types.
 On the Left Bank of Bordeaux, the best terroirs are predominantly gravel based.
 On the Right Bank of Bordeaux, the soils are dominated by clay and limestone.
 Of course you also find some clay, limestone and sand in the Left Bank, as well as gravel and sand in the Right Bank.
-It is these distinctive soil types give the wines of Bordeaux much of their personality and character.
+It is these distinctive soil types that give the wines of Bordeaux much of their personality and character.

 The gravel found in the Medoc plays a vital role in the grape’s development.
 The gravel soils in Bordeaux allow for excellent drainage, which is paramount to the vines and grapes.
 The gravel soil encourages the roots to burrow deep into the soils seeking nourishment.
 Gravel soils also help by reflecting sunshine to the leaves and berries.
 The gravel soil in Bordeaux is also perfect for retaining and radiating heat when needed which can aid in the ripening process.
 Plus, the material the gravel beds rests on assists in the retention of the water during dry periods and helps with the development of important mineral characteristics in the wine.
 The sensation of minerality is widely prized among many wine tasters.

 On a momentary side note, the source of that highly prized, sensation of minerality, and where it comes from has been debated and studied in recent years.
 It is now thought that in part, the sensation of minerality might be attributed to esters and other chemical compounds found in wine as well as from yeasts, various bacteria and even some of the methods employed during the fermentation, vinification and the aging of the wine that bring about the prizes minerality characteristic.
 This issue continues to be an endless source of debate between science, wine lovers and wine makers.